-The company secretary is lan Gregory Bulluss.
-Ian has held this position since 19 February 2010 following on from Charles Perry who was appointed to the position of secretary upon Incorporation on 6 November 2008.
+The company secretary is lan Gregory Bulluss (resigned 1 July 2016).
+Ian has held this position since 19 February 2010.
 Ian's long career within NSW Government saw his information technology and management expertise extensively engaged within education and human services.
-Ian is a registered Justice of the Peace (NSW) and an active member of the local community with involvement in Body Corporate Strata Committee (Treasurer) and the Jacksons Landing Community Association.
+Ian is a registered Justice of the Peace (NSW) and an active member of the local community with involvement in Body Corporate Strata and the Jacksons Landing Community Association.